Boisier/HUB/README.md

 * **getAllLines()** - Return all the metrolines of the current network
 * **getAllStations()** - Return all the stations of the current network
 * **getStationNeighboors()** - Return all the lines of the neighboors of a station
+* **getStationPlatforms()** - Return all the plateforms of a station
 * **getStationSpecs()** - Return the specs of a station
 * **getLinkSteps()** - Return the drawing steps of a particular link
 * *More to come...*

+Full documentation for each function is on its way!

 The GQS will throw exception if you try to use one of the network related methods without having set the current network before.